Media Lab Productions

 CFC VR Sketches Series

-CFC VR Sketches is an ongoing series of VR pieces, produced by CFC Media Lab that explore the grammar of this new VR language.
+CFC VR Sketches is an ongoing series of VR pieces, produced by CFC Media Lab, that explore the grammar of this new VR language.
 Productions are either developed internally or in co-production with VR studios and creators.
-Recent sketches include TimeTravel™ Guided Virtual Reality Tours in co-production with the Institute of Indigenous Futures (IIF) and artist Skawanetti Fragnito, and Qualia Zen Eagle in co-production with Mobio Interactive.
-The former tests how live performances in a metaverse like Second Life feels in VR while the latter is an eagle-flying simulator that responds to your physical actions and brainwaves.
-Both were premiered at Hot Docs 2016.
-Additional sketches are planned for Fall 2016.
+Recent sketches include TimeTravel™ Guided Virtual Reality Tours, in co-production with the Institute of Indigenous Futures (IIF) and artist Skawanetti Fragnito, and Qualia Zen Eagle,in co-production with Mobio Interactive.
+The former tests how live performances in a metaverse like Second Life feels in VR, while the latter is an eagle-flying simulator that responds to users’ physical actions and brainwaves.
+Year: 2015.
+Genre: VR.

 Canadian Genre-VR Film Series